1alessandro1/HP-Pavilion-CE2072NL-macOS/README.md

 This way, if you applied these settings correctly:
 - You won't need `framebuffer-fbmem` and `framebuffer-stolenmem` properties under `DeviceProperties` for the graphics patch
-- You won't need `AppleXCPMCfgLock` or similar kernel Quirks
+- You won't need `AppleXCPMCfgLock` or similar kernel quirks
-- You won't have any issues loading not signed .efi bootloaders since SecureBoot is now not enabled.

 ## Brightness keys